IlyaLts/SyncManager/README.md

 Here's an overview of how it works:
 ### Syncing Modes
 Synchronization can be triggered using the following modes:
-- **Manual** - *(Lets you decide what and when to synchronize certain profiles)*
+- **Manual** - *(Lets you decide when to synchronize certain profiles)*
-- **Automatic** - *(Synchronizes data based on its average synchronization time, multiplied by the frequency multiplier, with a minimum delay of 1 second and a maximum delay of around 25 days)*
+- **Automatic** - *(Synchronizes data based on its average synchronization time, multiplied by the frequency multiplier, with a minimum delay of 1 second)*
 ### File and Folder Discovery
-SyncManager starts by scanning the designated source and target locations for files and folders.
+SyncManager starts by scanning the designated folders for files and folders.
 ### Change Detection Order
 SyncManager uses sophisticated algorithms to detect changes since the last synchronization to determine which files and folders must be synchronized in the following order:
 1. **File attribute changes**